Importance of non-domestic energy audits

 home energy audit scheme already exist in Jersey.

-An online tool to create commercial EPCs has recently been developed for Jersey.
-The first cohort of commercial energy assessors have now completed their training.
-They are currently completing the coursework required to become accredited.
+An online tool to create non-domestic EPCs has recently been developed for Jersey.
+The first cohort of non-domestic energy assessors have now completed their training.

-A commercial energy audit is a survey to tell you how energy efficient a non-domestic property is.
+A non-domestic energy audit is a survey to tell you how energy efficient a non-domestic property is.
 The more energy efficient the building, the more money you will save on your energy bills.

-Having a commercial energy audit done on your property tells you:
+Having an energy audit done on your property tells you: